 Select the "Tuition" tab to view current pricing.
 There will be no refunds for missed lessons or lessons discontinued mid-month.

-I primarily communicate studio information via email.
-Please check it regularly to stay up to date on important information.
+I primarily communicate studio information via email and phone texts.
+Please check regularly to stay up to date on important information.

 Discontinuation of Lessons

 If you decide to discontinue lessons, though I always hope this doesn’t happen, please give me some advance notice so I have time to bring closure to the lessons.
 (See Tuition for refund policy).